HackYourFutureBelgium/home/students/sunday-class/README.md

 - 🥚 `:egg:` - Join this group if you would like to step through the examples a few more times before moving on to the exercises .
 - 🐣 `:hatching_chick:` - Join this group if you're eager to dive right into the exercises.
 - 🐥 `:hatched_chick:` - Did started the exercises before class?
-Do you want to explore harder problems or take a deeper look into this this topic? 🐥 is the group for you!
+Do you want to explore harder problems or take a deeper look into this this topic?
+This is the group for you.

 The **Sunday Lesson Plan & README** will list the exercises/examples to focus on that Sunday.
 Be prepared, a coach might stop in at any time and ask you to teach them what you're working on!